VGP/vgp-tools/README.md

 One-Code is a data representation framework with a growing collection of associated software, initially designed in the context of the
 [Vertebrate Genomes Project](http://vertebrategenomesproject.org) (VGP) to operate on all the forms of data involved in a DNA sequencing and assembly project.
+It developed into a general purpose schema-driven data representation framework, providing interconvertible binary and ascii record support, with (for the binary form) compression and indexing.

+**The version of OneCode in this repository is frozen and out of date.
+The latest version can be found at [https:github.com/thegenemyers/ONEcode](https:github.com/thegenemyers/ONEcode).**

 Data is represented in a very simple ASCII file format that is easy for both humans and programs to read and interpret.
 Moreover, there is a corresponding compressed and indexed binary version for each ASCII file so that production tools built with the One-Code library are very efficient in time and the size of the data files they manipulate.
 All fields are strongly typed and a specific collection of data types constituting a *schema* is